Welcome to Uttlesford Wildlife.

 Our gardens are an important habitat for Hedgehogs, which have suffered a massive population drop over the last few decades.
 Watch this cute video to see how to make your garden Hedgehog friendly.
 And if you are driving at night and see a Hedgehog on the road in front of you, stop the car and help it get to the side of the road !

 A set of photos taken in this area to show the changing seasons.

 EARTH OVERSHOOT DAY

-Earth Overshoot Day 2020 landed on August 22 more than 3 weeks later than last year.
+Earth Overshoot Day 2020 landed on August 22 more than 3 weeks later than 2019.
+In 2021, it fell on July 29, earlier and therefore worse.
 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.
 COVID-19 caused humanity’s Ecological Footprint to contract, demonstrating that shifting resource consumption patterns in a short timeframe is possible.
 However, true sustainability that allows all to thrive on Earth can only be achieved by design, not disaster.
-Read More here https://www.overshootday.org/newsroom/press-release-june-2020-english/
+Read More here to see some possible solutions https://www.overshootday.org/100-days-of-possibility/